sfu-bigdata/bd-glossary/Glossary.md

 A collaborative approach for collection and maintenance of data where people use websites to share information of common interest.
 The result can be large, high-quality datasets. [#lesson-03](#lesson-03)

+### Cryptocurrency

+Cryptocurrency is digital money that can be securely bought, transferred, and sold using cryptography to protect the data used to identify and track transactions. [#EmergeTech](#EmergeTech)

+### Cryptography

+Cryptography is a method of protecting information by using codes to ensure only authorized individuals can read or process it. [#EmergeTech](#EmergeTech)

 ### Cybersecurity

 A model in information security designed to govern and evaluate how an organization handles data when it is stored, transmitted or processed.
 This model emphasizes that data should not be accessed without authorization, should not be altered or compromised without authorization, and should be accessible upon legitimate request.
 See [Secure Computing](#secure-computing). [^40] [#disciplines](#disciplines)